teopinillo/openforbusiness_live/README.md

-# Project 0
+# Project Openforbussines

-Web Programming with Python and JavaScript
+Capstone project for the CS50 Web Programming with Python and JavaScript

-This project is a Web with visited places.
+This project will help small bussines to create a web page an a easy way

+development
+06/16/2021 Initilizaling the project, creating the users logging pages